mdda/mdda.github.io/_posts/OSS/2017-10-29-zeal-ml-docsets.md

 ### ```PyTorch``` documentation

-The documentation is good, except that the search functionality online is very frustrating, since the individual function search index points to a link that requires the page to redraw several times, causing the display to leap around.
+The ```PyTorch``` documentation is good, except that the search functionality online is very frustrating, since the individual function search index points to a link that requires the page to redraw several times, causing the display to leap around.